-Pursuant to § 602 ZPO, an arbitration agreement does not preclude an application to a court of law (in Liechtenstein or abroad) for the granting of interim relief.
+Pursuant to § 602 ZPO, an arbitration agreement does not obstruct an application to a court of law (in Liechtenstein or abroad) for the granting of interim relief.
 This mandatory provision of the Liechtenstein lex arbitri exists in the alternative to the competence of the court of arbitration.
 The court of arbitration may itself grant interim relief (§ 610 ZPO).
-The parties are thus free to choose.
+The parties are therefore free to choose.

-Types of interim measures
+Types of provisional measures

-Pursuant to § 610 ZPO, the court of arbitration may, on application of a party, order interim or securing measures against another party after hearing such other party, as the court of arbitration deems fit with regard to the matter in dispute, on the grounds the enforcement of the claim might otherwise be thwarted or complicated considerably or that irretrievable damage is threatened.
-In general, courts of arbitration have wide-ranging discretion in ordering interim measures.
+Pursuant to § 610 ZPO, the court of arbitration may, on application of a party, order provisional or securing measures against another party after hearing such other party, as the court of arbitration deems fit with regard to the matter in dispute, on the grounds that otherwise enforcing the claim could be thwarted or complicated considerably or there is the threat of irretrievable damage.
+Generally, courts of arbitration have wide-ranging discretion in ordering provisional measures.
 They may also order measures unknown to domestic law; however, such orders may only be issued against a party of the arbitration proceedings.
 The provisional orders of the court of arbitration are not subject to separate appeal.

-Due to the nature of arbitration, certain forms of interim measure may only be issued by the court of law.
+As a result of the nature of the arbitration proceedings, certain forms of provisional measure may only be issued by the court of law.
 For example, decisions without hearing the other party (so-called ex parte measures) or third-party prohibition are excluded before the court of arbitration.
 Also, only the court of law may issue coercive measures, enforce provisional injunctions against the parties or third parties, or order measures before the court of arbitration has been constituted.